 Ivey said that state airports support about 44,400 jobs and $1.9 billion in payroll annually, as well as generating $268 million in tax revenues to support local communities.

-In addition, the study showed that Alabama’s airports reach every U.S. state and 23 countries, and commercial and general aviation flights bring more than 1.7 million visitors to the state annually.
+In addition, the study showed that Alabama’s public airports reach every U.S. state and 23 countries, and commercial and general aviation flights bring more than 1.7 million visitors to the state annually.

 “Aviation is a thriving industry in our state and an important part of our economic health,” Ivey said.